 There are many varieties of Japanese pasta in the market.
-Mentaiko (fish roe) spaghetti, uni (sea urchin with cream sauce) spaghetti and kinoko (mushroom) spaghetti are the most popular Japanese spaghetti in Japan.
-In most of restaurants, mentaiko and uni spaghetti do not contain pork in any form unlike many mushroom spaghetti.
-It’s said the taste of the fish roe and sea urchin do not blend well with pork.
+Mentaiko (fish roe) spaghetti, uni (sea urchin with cream sauce) spaghetti and kinoko (mushroom) spaghetti are the most popular spaghetti in Japan.
+In most of restaurants, mentaiko and uni spaghetti do not contain pork of any form, unlike in many mushroom spaghetti.
+It’s said that the taste of the fish roe and sea urchin do not blend well with pork.

 Not to offend the Italians but Japan’s take on spaghetti is always unique and bold to meet the local demand.
 Japanese love fish as much as they love pork but having pork all the times can be boring.
 So, through trials and errors several Japanese pasta now becomes extremely popular.

 There’s a new Japanese pasta in Tokyo: Unagi (eel) spaghetti.
 I thought it was weird to mix unagi with spaghetti, let alone having dashi to complement the taste.
 It took me awhile to finally order unagi spaghetti.
 Ikumo and I went into serious discussion how unagi spaghetti’s taste would be.
 I put my bet that the eel would taste great, like it always would.
 As to the pasta I didn’t dare to guess.

 My optimism grew as soon as the unagi spaghetti was served on the table.
 It was an exquisite Japanese dish!

 This eel spaghetti is a perfect picture of Japanese pasta.
 Dashi and common Japanese condiments like dry seaweed (nori), leek and wasabi are part of the ingredients.
 Never I would think wasabi would elevate the taste of any pasta, let alone complementing the eel.
 It was a bold attempt to bring Italian pasta close to Japanese’s plate.